RKlompUU/SCRIPTAnalyser/README.md

 Dependency: swi-prolog (http://www.swi-prolog.org/Download.html)

-In any directory of this repository run: stack install
+In the root directory of this repository run: stack install